elmaroufa/djangoDocker/README.md

-# DOcker image for design django app using postgresql
+# Docker image for design django app using postgresql